 - Carry out medicated treatment frequently (it is often required on a daily basis), otherwise the midges will start to bite, which triggers the itch/scratch cycle

-- Although there is limited research available, anecdotal evidence from owners of horses suffering from sweet itch suggests feed supplements designed to support skin health can help
+- Although there is limited research available, anecdotal evidence from owners of horses suffering from sweet itch suggests feed supplements designed to support and maintain good skin health can help

 - It is hoped that in the relatively near future, vaccines may become available to make affected horses and ponies tolerant to the irritation